20 Ways Canadian Online Retailers Can Win Back-To-School Sales

 - Consider selling products to bargain-hunting Canadians via online marketplaces.
 While the environment is more competitive, it will allow you to take advantage of the massive traffic these sites get.

 - Donate a portion of profits during August/September to a Canadian-run education or other child-related charity.
 Shoppers love to help while buying items they need anyway.
-Plus, most charities promote their benefactors online.
+Plus, many charities promote their benefactors online.

 ✔ You may also be interested in reading: